Updated by Tina Sieber on December 26, 2016.

 The CPU (central processing unit), also known as processor, is the brain of your computer.
 Like your own noggin, it can become overwhelmed if bombarded with too many processes, or if a single task consumes undue attention.
 Just as you may find work difficult when overwhelmed, your processor can slow to a crawl if too much is asked of it at once.

-Normally, this situation can be avoided by staying away from demanding apps, but CPU usage can sometimes go out of control because of a bug in a process, such as the infamous WmiPrvSE.exe.
+Normally, you can avoid this situation by staying away from demanding apps.
+However, CPU usage can sometimes go out of control because of a bug in a process, such as the infamous WmiPrvSE.exe.
 Fortunately, high CPU usage is usually easy to fix.

 This process, which has the full name of Windows Management Instrumentation, is part of Windows and assists organizations in monitoring and troubleshooting a large number of systems on a network.
 It’s not uncommon for the process to go out of control, however.